Why Choose Jacob Sheep?

 The attractive skins of the Jacob breed can be turned into rugs.
 Stick makers also seek out horns from mature rams to produce attractive coloured crooks.

 Wherever you are in the UK, you won’t be far from a Jacob Society member.
-Your Regional Council member will be happy to put you in touch with someone who can offer advice and practical help if needed.
+Your Regional Board member will be happy to put you in touch with someone who can offer advice and practical help if needed.
 Regional open days give the opportunity to meet other society members, gain knowledge and acquire new skills.